Disease Guide ·Luxating Patella ·2026

 Luxating Patella in Dogs - symptoms, vet costs & insurance

-Luxating patella surgery costs $1,500-$3,000 per knee — and many dogs need both done.
-A luxating patella means the kneecap slips out of its normal groove, causing the leg to lock up or skip.
-It's one of the most common orthopedic conditions in small breed dogs.
-Mild cases may only need monitoring, but moderate to severe cases require surgery to prevent arthritis and permanent lameness.
+Luxating patella surgery costs $1,500-$3,000 per knee - many dogs need both.
+The kneecap slips out of its groove, causing the leg to lock or skip.
+A common orthopedic condition in small breed dogs.
+Mild cases need monitoring; moderate to severe cases require surgery to prevent arthritis and lameness.

 Luxating Patella - vet costs and insurance